open-sauced/docs/docs/tools/pizza-cli.md

 - **Repo-query**: Get your questions about any GitHub repository answered.
 - **Show**: Visualize the metrics of a repository, providing a holistic view of its health and activity.
 - **Login**: Securely log into the application via GitHub, ensuring a streamlined and safe experience.
+- **Codeowners**: Generate and manage CODEOWNERS files for your repositories.

 ## Installation and Instructions